Chris Larson recently spent some time at the PGA Merchandise Show in Florida.

-Five tee box options gives experienced golfers a challenge from the black tees but allow intermediate players an enjoyable round from the red and white tees.
+Five tee box options gives experienced golfers a challenge from the black tees but allows intermediate players to enjoy a round from the red and white tees.

 Developed in 2005 by Kevin Atkinson of Phelps Golf Design, Osgood was designed to be a 12-hole golf course.